-Legal Age Laws in Minnesota: Overview
+Legal Age Laws in Minnesota: At a Glance

 A summary of Minnesota legal age laws is listed in the following chart, with links to related sources.
 See Emancipation of Minors and Parental Liability Basics for additional information.

 Age of Majority

 Eligibility for Emancipation

 Contracts by Minors

-||For necessities only; other contracts voidable (common law)
+|Minors may enter contracts for necessities only; other contracts are voidable (common law)

 Minors' Ability to Sue

 Minors' Consent to Medical Treatment

-||Minor may consent if living apart from parents and managing own financial affairs, if married or parent, or for pregnancy, venereal disease, or substance abuse (§ 144.341 et seq.)
+|Minors may consent if living apart from their parents and managing their own financial affairs if married or parent, or for pregnancy, venereal disease, or substance abuse (Minn.
+Stat. § 144.341 et seq.)

 Research the Law